 “[t]he bank lobby, which extends three stories, was banked with a bower of flowers received from friends and business concerns.
 One of the interesting features that created comment are the six great murals, extending from ceiling to just above the counters of the tellers, depicting with exquisite coloring the early history of banking among the past great nations of the world (The Detroit Free Press, Bank of Detroit Branch Is Opened, July 10, 1928, p.
 3).”

-A local radio stationed broadcasting live from the bank lobby enticing prospective customers drew larger then expected crowds forcing the bank to extend its already long opening day hours.
-A record number of deposits were made; fifteen months after this grand opening celebration the stock market crashed causing many banks to close.
+A local radio station broadcasting live from the bank lobby enticing customers drew larger then expected crowds causing the bank to extend its already long opening day hours.
+A record number of deposits were made; fifteen months after this grand opening celebration the stock market crashed forcing many banks to close.

 -images of murals courtesy of Ryerson and Burnham Library, Art Institute of Chicago